Optometric Support Services

 |Hispanic or Latino||0|

-Optometric Support appeals to people across the globe.
+Students from other countries are interested in Optometric Support, too.
 About 60.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - United Kingdom

 How Much Do Optometric Support Services Majors Make?

 Salaries According to BLS

 Average salaries range from $38,220 to $39,930 (25th to 75th percentile) for careers related to optometric support.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.